kamui-fin/readspace/README.md

 ## What about the alternatives?

 * **Feedly** has pivoted to enterprise threat detection, offers a severely limited free tier, and suffers from declining reliability.
-* **Readwise Reader** is not really geared towards RSS, still in beta after years, proprietary and paywalled.

-**Readspace** offers a superior, transparent, and open-source alternative.
-We're built by readers, for readers, with a singular focus on an exceptional reading experience.

 We believe you'll feel the difference.